BenLokiTip/lab09_captainsLog/README.md

 i.e.

-- `PORT` - Port Number
+- `PORT` - 3000
-- `DATABASE_URL` - URL to the running Postgres instance/db
+- `DATABASE_URL` - postgres://localhost:5432/postgres
+- `TOKEN_SECRET` -

 #### How to initialize/run your application (where applicable)

-* npm install
+- npm install

 _If furthering development: Windows users may have to restart the postgres database with the following command: pg_ctl -D /home/linuxbrew/.linuxbrew/var/postgres start_

 #### How to use your library (where applicable)